On the semiampleness of the positive part of CKM Zariski decompositions

-By the LCness of the pair $(Z,B)$ we get that all the coefficients of $B$ are less than or equal to 1 and property 5 holds.
-Moreover property 1 is trivially verified and property 3 follows by the definition of $\Q$-CKM Zariski decomposition because $\D_Z$ is effective.
+By the LCness of the pair $(Z,B)$ we get that all the coefficients of $B$ are less than or equal to 1 and property (v) holds.
+Moreover property (i) is trivially verified and property (iii) follows by the definition of $\Q$-CKM Zariski decomposition because $\D_Z$ is effective.

 $ $